FairwindsOps/k8s-workshop/complete/README.md

 ### Scaling the Application based on CPU
 This section allows us to load test the web app and see the cluster responding by scaling the pod count up.

-1. Scaling
 * Apply some load `./load.sh`
 * Open a new terminal or tab in your shell
 * Look at the hpa occasionally to see the cpu usage go up `kubectl get hpa -n k8s-workshop`
 * The number of pods should scale up to meet the new demand `kubectl get deployment, po -n k8s-workshop`